 VALERIE TRAPP

 Currently, she’s an assistant editor on The Atlantic‘s Culture team.
 You can find her writing in The Atlantic, the National Association of Hispanic Journalists’ palabra., STANFORD Magazine, the Stanford Daily, and elsewhere.
 She’s given interviews to CNN’s The Lead, WNYC’s The Brian Lehrer Show, and the Financial Times about her journalistic work.
 She’s also studied playwriting with José Rivera at HB Studio, and performed a staged reading of her one-act play.
+Right now, she’s directing and producing her one-act for the upcoming perfect10s festival in Brooklyn.

 Born to a Dominican mom and a German dad, she was raised between Santo Domingo, Dominican Republic and Orlando, Florida.
 She graduated from Stanford University in 2023 with a B.A. in English and minors in International Relations and Human Rights.
 She is fluent in Spanish, German, English, and French, and now lives in New York City.